We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

-eToro is a global financial brokerage that was established in 2007 to provide financial trading and investing platform.
-It caters to several markets including Crypto, ETFs, Stocks, Indices, Commodities and Forex.
-The platform is available in over 100 countries worldwide and has become a trusted and reliable financial services provider.
+eToro is a trusted and reliable financial services provider.
 Similar to Coinbase, the ease of use and visual portfolio manager separates eToro from its competitors.
-There is even a free demo mode to trade crypto which is ideal for newer traders to become familiar with the platform and markets.
+There is even a free demo mode to trade crypto for users to become familiar with the platform and markets.

 Getting started with eToro is straightforward and can be funded using a bank transfer or wire transfer with as little as USD 10.
 This is also the minimum trade which means investors can purchase Bitcoin with a small amount of money.

-The fees on eToro are straightforward with a flat 1% commission on Bitcoin purchases.
+The fees on eToro are a flat 1% commission on Bitcoin purchases.
 While the fees are a little higher compared to other crypto platforms, the spreads are very competitive.
 Overall, eToro is a trusted and regulated Bitcoin platform with an innovative mobile app to monitor a purchase on the move.

 To buy Bitcoin safely and securely, it is important to select a reputable crypto exchange or platform that complies with local regulations and laws.
 Here are a few considerations to take on board before buying Bitcoin on an exchange:

 - Trusted and regulated exchange: Using a local exchange is a smart decision when buying or selling Bitcoin.
 To operate within the country, the exchange will need to abide by the Government's laws and regulations.

 - Deposit options: The exchange should accept a preferred payment option to fund an account.
 The most common methods are bank transfers, wire transfers, PayPal, credit/debit cards or a cryptocurrency wallet.
 Each option will have varying payment fees, minimum and maximum limits, and transfer speeds to be aware of.